Skip to Content

 RAG

-Rosetta uses semantic search to retrieve relevant information from your notes, uploaded documents, and external medical databases.
+Rosetta uses semantic retrieval to pull supporting material from notes, uploads, and medical databases.

 Architecture